 Partners: Arts Out West and Western NSW Local Health District 25 MPS in a cross-regional art and health collaboration and Charles Sturt University.

-Research partners: Agency for Clinical Innovation, University of Sydney Rural Clinical School
+Research partners: Charles Sturt University , University of Sydney Rural Clinical School

 Timeframe: Delivered over three years – 2021-2024

-Reach: Arts OutWest, Orana Arts and Outback Arts in NSW.
+Reach: Western NSW Local Health District (including centres covered by Arts OutWest, Orana Arts and Outback Arts).

 Delivery Mode: Online and face-face